johnowhitaker/personal_site/posts/bacterial_transformation.md

 ![](images/bt_coffee.png)

-It even grow nice and glowy on my home-made agar with no antibiotic, although I don't think that would last.
+It even grow nice and glowy on my home-made agar with no antibiotic, although I don't think that would last (update: lost its glow a day later).
 The strain (MM294) is super safe and de-fanged, this is something they let high-schoolers do.
 All in all a great way to warm up for later projects :D Details below for the curious.

 ## The Details